goodscloud/technical-maxims/README.md

 * Use double quotes `"` for human-readable, natural language text.
 * Use single quotes `'` for machine-readable, string keys and unique identifiers.
 * Trailing whitespace causes noise in diffs, both when it's added and when it's removed.
 Make sure your editor strips it out, or install a pre-commit hook to strip it.
-* Follow coding guidelines
+* Follow coding style for your language:
-  * Python code should follow [PEP 8](http://www.python.org/dev/peps/pep-0008/) coding guidelines.
+  * Python code should follow [PEP 8](http://www.python.org/dev/peps/pep-0008/).
   * CoffeeScript code should follow [this guide](https://github.com/polarmobile/coffeescript-style-guide).
   * Exception: for both languages, occasional long lines, up to about 160 characters, are ok.
 Eighty character TTYs are a thing of the past.